Rio's mayor has presidential aspirations, but they depend on little attention being given to human rights abuses connected with this year's Olympics

 Once a vibrant community, Vila Autódromo has been decimated to make way for the Olympic hotel, which can be seen in the background

 This combination of factors gives the international press a unique ability to influence policy under the Olympic spotlight.
 Through their potential to tarnish Paes’s reputation on the international stage and therefore damage his presidential aspirations, international journalists hold a privileged position of power in the lead-up to the Games.

 Indeed, residents of Vila Autódromo have used this to their advantage, welcoming a vast array of international media into their community.

 It remains to be seen whether this will have any effect on policy.
 With the Games less than six months away, the Mayor still has a decision to make about Vila Autódromo.
 His recently announced plan for upgrading the community, which has still not been presented to residents, includes fewer homes (30) than families still living there (35).

 This stands in marked contrast to the residents’ internationally acclaimed Popular Plan.
 As such, residents are refusing to leave but fear violent, unlawful evictions.

 How Paes chooses to proceed, and the coverage of this choice by the international media, will be telling for any potential presidential campaign.

 Adam Talbot is a doctoral researcher at the University of Brighton, working on resistance to the Rio 2016 Olympics.
 He tweets at @AdamTalbotSportLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.